Darcy Fogarty

 Darcy Fogarty (born 25 September 1999) is a professional Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
 He is a full-forward, and is currently one of Adelaide's top goalscorers.
-Known for his set-shot accuracy, he is a leader of the club and one of the competitions best young forwards.
+He is known for his set-shot accuracy and his on-field leadership.

 Early life

 Fogarty grew up at Lucindale in the southeast of South Australia, though he was born in Portland, Victoria.
 He grew up playing for local club Lucindale Roos in the Kowree-Naracoorte-Tatiara Football League.
 Fogarty completed his high school education at Rostrevor College in Adelaide as a boarding student.
 He played for in his draft year as well as school football.
 He was drafted by Adelaide Crows with its first selection and twelfth overall in the 2017 national draft.

 AFL career

-Early career
+Early career (2018–2022)

 Darcy Fogarty wears the 32 guernsey for the Crows, previously worn by club legends Mark Ricciuto and Patrick Dangerfield.